-People suffering from OCD tend to find temporary relief from obsessive thoughts by performing these rituals, though if they’re unable to maintain the ritual it can lead to an even greater surge of anxiety.
+People with OCD tend to find temporary relief from obsessive thoughts by performing these rituals, though if they’re unable to maintain the ritual it can lead to an even greater surge of anxiety.

-Both men and women suffer equally from this disorder.
-Treatment, which can be extremely effective, is typically a combination of anti-anxiety medications and counseling.
+Both men and women are diagnosed with the disorder at similar rates.
+Treatment can be extremely effective and is typically a combination of anti-anxiety medications and counseling.

 Because anyone can develop this condition, famous people with OCD include many different kinds of artists, from singers and actors to comedians and radio hosts.